citizenfx/fivem-docs/content/docs/client-manual/citizenfx.md

 DisableOSVersionCheck=0
 ```

-By default FiveM checks if you're using using an outdated version of Windows 10 as older versions don't have certain [ABIs](https://en.wikipedia.org/wiki/Application_binary_interface) that FiveM uses.
+By default FiveM checks if you're using an outdated version of Windows 10 as older versions don't have certain [ABIs](https://en.wikipedia.org/wiki/Application_binary_interface) that FiveM uses.
 The minimum supported version of Windows 10 is version 1703 (aka "Creators Update").
 Setting this to `DisableOSVersionCheck=1` will disable the popup that happens when you start FiveM on an outdated machine.